niklasnorin/red-thesis/source/08-introduction.md

 ### Processor Architecture
 Many embedded systems use the ARM architecture [@arm-roadshow-slides], while most computers used by developers are x86 [@ee-time-x86-marketshare].
 This means that to run a compiled program targeting an ARM architecture on the developers PC, it either needs to be cross-compiled or run through an emulator.

-Because of time constraints, the evaluation software used to evaluate the architecture in this thesis uses a interpreted programming language, instead of a compiled one.
-This works by having a piece of software called an interpreter (compiled specifically for each architecture) parses and executes the code on the fly.
+Because of time constraints, the evaluation software used to evaluate the architecture in this work uses an interpreted programming language, instead of a compiled one.
+This works by having a piece of software called an interpreter (compiled specifically for each architecture) which parses and executes the code on the fly.

 This setup means that the exact same code can be executed both on a PC and on the target without any modification, without cross-compilation and without having to use an emulator.

 ### GPIO
-While the architecture developed in this work aim to be open ended with regards to possible hardware to emulate, the main focus will be on emulating both ends of GPIOs.
+While the architecture developed in this work aims to be open ended with regards to possible hardware to emulate, the main focus will be on emulating both ends of GPIOs.

 ### Digital Signals
-The instrumentation and hardware emulation in this thesis focus on digital emulation of signals and communication channels.
+The instrumentation and hardware emulation in this work focuses on digital emulation of signals and communication channels.